Bob Newhart Biography

 Born In: Oak Park, Illinois, United States

-Don’t go by the calm, reasonable voice, stuttering delivery, deadpan eyes, and poker-faced look of Bob Newhart – he has the ability to tickle even the hardest of your bones in a funny way!
-What differentiates him from his comedian counterparts is the fact that, unlike others who employ tricks and punches, he gets his audience into a laughter riot with a cantankerous voice and calm demeanor.
-Interestingly the stammer and the stutter that we have grown fond of is not an inherent Newhart trait but a self-made one!
+Don’t go by the calm, reasonable voice, stuttering delivery, deadpan eyes, and poker-faced look of Bob Newhart – he had the ability to tickle even the hardest of your bones in a funny way!
+What differentiated him from his comedian counterparts was the fact that, unlike others who employed tricks and punches, he got his audience into a laughter riot with a cantankerous voice and calm demeanor.
+Interestingly the stammer and the stutter that we had grown fond of was not an inherent Newhart trait but a self-made one!
 Comedy came naturally to this former accountant and advertising copywriter who shot to fame with his 1960s-released humorous monologue, ‘The Button-Down Mind of Bob Newhart’.
 The album not only became a bestseller but chronicled to the No. 1 position on the Billboard Pop chart, spawning the release of its sequels and other albums.
-Other than this, he has also appeared in a number of television shows and films, the most notable venture being ‘The Bob Newhart Show’ which expanded for six seasons including 142 episodes.
-Three-time Grammy award winner, Newhart’s trademark one-sided conversation and telephone monologues have captured the hearts of millions of his fans worldwide.
-In the following lines, we have provided in-depth information about his life and childhood.
+Other than this, he also appeared in a number of television shows and films, the most notable venture being ‘The Bob Newhart Show’ which expanded for six seasons including 142 episodes.
+Three-time Grammy award winner, Newhart’s trademark one-sided conversation and telephone monologues captured the hearts of millions of his fans worldwide.

 23